mupq/pqm4/README.md

 ## Changes in Round 2
 For the second round of the NIST PQC, **pqm4** was extended (see [#78](https://github.com/mupq/pqm4/pull/78)) with the following features:
-- common code was moved to [mupq](https://github.com/mupq/mupq) for reuse in [pqriscv](https://github.com/mupq/pqriscv)
+- common code was moved to [mupq](https://github.com/mupq/mupq) for reuse in [pqriscv](https://github.com/mupq/pqriscv),
-- much simpler build process
+- much simpler build process,
-- automated profiling of cycles spent in symmetric primitives (SHA-2, SHA-3, AES)
+- automated profiling of cycles spent in symmetric primitives (SHA-2, SHA-3, AES),
-- reporting of code-size
+- reporting of code-size,
-- integration of clean implementations from [PQClean](https://github.com/PQClean/PQClean)
+- integration of clean implementations from [PQClean](https://github.com/PQClean/PQClean).

 Not all schemes have been migrated to Round 2 code yet.
 See below for an overview.